-Tiny homes might be tiny, but they’re still homes – and they still need insurance.
-As with van life, the tiny homes insurance you’ll need depends on a variety of factors.
-The fact that they’re stationary simplifies things a little, but at the very least, tiny homes should have home insurance.
-It’s advisable this home insurance plan covers:
+Tiny homes might be small, but they’re still homes – and they still need insurance.
+As with van life, the tiny home insurance you’ll need depends on various factors.
+The fact that they’re stationary simplifies things, but at the very least, tiny homes should have home insurance.
+This home insurance plan should cover the following:

 Tiny Home Life: What’s Next?

 Talk to us about Tiny Home Insurance.
-We’re often asked about this topic and it’s important to speak with an insurance team that understands tiny homes and the nuances of finding the right coverage for what you need.
+We’re often asked about this topic, and it’s essential to speak with an insurance team that understands tiny homes and the nuances of finding the right coverage for your needs.

 Van Life Vs. Tiny Homes: What’s Better?

 From an insurance perspective, generally speaking, there are usually fewer variables with tiny homes than van life.
-Provincial residency is also less of an issue than it would be if you were travelling in Canada for 6 months of the year.
+Provincial residency is also less of an issue than if you were traveling in Canada for six months of the year.

-In the end, van life vs tiny homes comes down to the lifestyle you want.
-You’ll need insurance either way, and a team that understands insurance for van life and tiny homes, and the factors at work.
+Ultimately, van life vs. tiny homes comes down to the lifestyle you want.
+Either way, you’ll need insurance and a team that understands insurance for van life, tiny houses, and the factors at work.